zxkevinxz/ai-hero/examples/ai-engineer-roadmap/02.5-evals/article.md

 Finally, we get back a score on how well our function performed (4).

 This, at its heart, is what an eval is.
 This API is loosely inspired by Braintrust's [autoevals library](https://github.com/braintrustdata/autoevals).

-## How Do I Improve My Evals Over Time?

-Your evals are the method by which you monitor and improve your AI system.
-This also means that the dataset you use to evaluate your system is crucial.

-You need to make sure that your evals are representative of the data your system will see in production.
-If you're building a classifier, you need to make sure your evals cover all the edge cases your system will see.

-This means it's crucial to build in observability and feedback systems into your application.
-Once your app is deployed, your users will be the judge of whether your system is working or not.
-Simple feedback buttons, like upvotes and downvotes, can give you extremely valuable insights into how your system is performing.

-### The Data Flywheel

-Vercel, creators of [v0](https://v0.dev/), have written about the [AI Native Flywheel](https://vercel.com/blog/eval-driven-development-build-better-ai-faster#the-ai-native-flywheel).
-They describe the importance of evals in the AI development process.

-The best data for your evals comes from your users.
-By carefully monitoring how users are using your app, you can build a feedback loop that will help you improve your system over time.
-Let's take an example:

-- A user asks your app "build me a classy React application"
-- Your app generates a React app.
-But instead of making the UI look "classy", it uses classes in the code.
-- The user downvotes the response.
-Perhaps they even leave a comment explaining why.
-- You take the prompt "build me a classy React application", and create a new eval for it.
-You add it to your eval suite.
-- You improve the system until it passes the eval.
-- You re-deploy.
-The next time a user hits this prompt, they get a better response.

-This is the data flywheel in action.
-By carefully monitoring your system, and building in feedback loops, you can ensure your system is always improving.

-## How Do I Run Evals?

-There are many methods for running evals.
-A large number of startups have entered the space, offering tools to run your evals and view them online.

 ## Your App Is Only As Good As Its Evals